Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/pieces.md

 ### "Empty piece" example

 In this example we will create a stubbed piece to act as a demonstration for the minimal implementation for pieces, which will allow a piece to be selected and placed into the environment as a networked object.
+We add the [CustomPiece](xref:JotunnLib.Entities.CustomPiece) via the [PieceManager](xref:JotunnLib.PieceManager.AddPiece).

 ```cs
 private void addEmptyItems()